-Although uncommon, there is increased risk of spinal cord injury (SCI) in the elderly due to degenerative disease and canal stenosis, with incomplete cord syndromes possible from relative low energy mechanisms.
-Network spinal injury pathways should include management of cord injury in the elderly including the incomplete cord syndromes.
-Elderly patients with SCI should be referred to spinal cord injury centres within four hours of identification of the injury as recommended in national guidance from MASCIP (Multidisciplinary Association of Spinal Cord Injury Professionals)9.
+Although uncommon, there is increased risk of spinal cord injury (SCI) in older people due to degenerative disease and canal stenosis, with incomplete cord syndromes possible from relative low energy mechanisms.
+Network spinal injury pathways should include management of cord injury in older people including the incomplete cord syndromes.
+Older patients with SCI should be referred to spinal cord injury centres within four hours of identification of the injury as recommended in national guidance from the Multidisciplinary Association of Spinal Cord Injury Professionals (MASCIP)9.